 If your travel access needs are not wheelchair related, you can of course book Eurostar tickets through Loco2 and then get in touch with Eurostar Assist to reserve additional support when you get to the station.
 Eurostar Assist services are at its main stations of St Pancras International, Ebbsfleet International, Ashford International, Paris Gare du Nord, Brussels-Midi/Zuid and Lille Europe.
 Here you will get help with your luggage (max 15kg), be guided through security and passport control, taken to a priority seating area and then to your coach.
 Other stations en route vary with regards to assistance provided.
 For example, in the Netherlands, you will be met but they won’t help you with bags.
 If you are travelling onwards within the UK you need to organise further assistance via National Rail.

 The Eurostar Assist website also provides a wealth of information such as where to find accessible parking bays at Eurostar stations or assistance offered to people with autism.
 If you are travelling with an assistance dog, call +44 3432186186 for advice on documents needed.
 Call this number to organise special rates for your travel companion too.
+For details on accessible rail travel while in France, as well as Germany and the Netherlands see this blog.

 Accessible train travel in Spain